yiyangshen/COMP30022-DocMcStuffins/docs/minutes/week12_team-sprint_retrospective.md

 > How do you feel about the entire sprint process?
 - It was more relaxed than the first sprint so there was less pressure
-- Watching the CI pass and eployment works is very satisfying
+- Watching the CI pass and deployment works were very satisfying

 > How did you feel about our overall end-product at the end of the sprint?
 - Seeing the end-product works is very satisfying